Aroostook State Park

 Aroostook State Park is public recreation area within the southern municipal boundary of the city of Presque Isle in Aroostook County, Maine.
 The state park's 898 acre encompass Quaggy Jo Mountain and sit adjacent to Echo Lake.
 "Quaggy Jo" is an altered version of the mountain's Native American name, "Qua Qua Jo", which means "twin-peaked."

 The park is off U.S. Route 1 on the south side of Presque Isle.
 The similarly named Aroostook National Wildlife Refuge is some 30 mi to the north.

 History

 The park was formed in 1938 as the first of Maine's state parks three years after the creation of the Maine State Park Commission.
 It was formed through the donation of 100 acre of land by business persons from the Presque Isle Merchants Association.
 The park's first ski runs were built by a 35-member crew from the Works Progress Administration.
+In 1960, lift fees were $1 per person and the ski season was from approximately January 15 to April 15.

 In 2009, the park was expanded with the addition of 145.6 acre, which cost the Department of Conservation $60,000.